• Until the Consecration, reverencing will consist of a simple bow.

 SD CEL MC

-Led by D, the procession to the Chancel pauses three times.
-The first two pauses are in line with the pillars in the nave; the final pause will occur at the crossing (the same three places where the veneration cross paused during the Good Friday liturgy).
+Led by D, the procession to the Chancel pauses three times (at the same three places where the veneration cross paused during the Good Friday liturgy).
+The first two pauses are in line with the pillars in the nave; the final pause will occur at the crossing.
 At each pause, D turns to face the congregation (and to see when all are in place), raises the Candle and sings, The Light of Christ.
 ALL, except D and CR, genuflect and respond, Thanks be to God.

 At the first pause, D turns to face TH.
 MC comes forward, gets light from the paschal candle, and then gives to the CEL.
 ONLY the CEL gets light at this point.